Course

 • describe basic concepts of pharmacokinetics and pharmacodynamics;

-• calculate dosages of various drug formulations;
+• calculate dosages of drug formulations;

 • describe and compare available vaccine formulations;

-• discuss nutritional supplements and nutraceuticals and the indications, research and clinical studies upon which recommendations for their use are based;
+• discuss nutritional supplements and nutraceuticals, and the indications, research and clinical studies upon which recommendations for their use are based;

 • assess and describe pain pathways and the use of multimodal pain management strategies;

-Textbook Materials
+Textbook materials

 Consult the Douglas College Bookstore for the latest required textbooks and materials.
 Example textbooks and materials may include: